maxshuty/maxshuty/README.md

 ## Are you trying to figure out how I did the animation on my profile?
 - Here is the pen I quickly threw together https://codepen.io/maxshuty/pen/NWpWGpj by combining a couple other pens to create the animation, then I simply used a screencapture tool to convert it to a gif (pronounced jiff, but we can fight about that later).
 Finally I uploaded the file to my maxshuty/maxshuty repo where this README resides.
 The implementation is simple enough below.

+## Contact me
+- If you would like to reach me you can at my first name (Max) plus my last name (Poshusta) at Googles email domain

 --->

 ![Hey there, I'm Max.
 Tinkerer.
 Creator.
 Dad joke teller.
 Accessibility matters.
 Checkout my work below...](https://github.com/maxshuty/maxshuty/blob/main/maxs-profile-animation.gif)